The San Diego Access & Crisis Line (ACL)

-Confidential and free of charge, the San Diego Access and Crisis Line (1-888-724-7240) is operated 24 hours a day, 7 days a week to connect individuals who may require behavioral health information or intervention to appropriate programs, providers, and resources.
+Confidential and free of charge, the San Diego Access and Crisis Line (ACL) serves as the local crisis call center and is operated 24 hours a day, 7 days a week.
+The ACL offers crisis support and helps facilitate connections to behavioral health resources for you or your loved one, including:

 How is the ACL different from 988?